shrusshekh/Automated-Tax-Credit-Letter---Google-Apps-Script/README.md

 # Automated-Tax-Credit-Letter - Google Apps Script
-This project automates the creation of personalized tax credit letters directly from a Google Sheet using Google Apps Script.
-This project was developed as part of my summer job to streamline the process of generating personalized letters for my coworkers.
+This project automates the creation of personalized Tax Credit letters directly from Google Sheets using Google Apps Script & Google Docs.
+It was designed to save time and reduce errors when generating letters for 100+ students, eliminating the need for manual copy-paste edits in Google Docs.

+This tool was built as part of a summer job to streamline the Co-op office’s workflow.
+Staff can now generate dozens of letters in seconds instead of manually editing templates for each student.
 To make the script understandable for non-technical users I added clear in-code comments indicating which parts of the script can and cannot be changed, making it easy for my coworkers to adapt without breaking the automation.

+## Technology Used
+- Google Apps Script (JavaScript-based)
+- Google Sheets & Docs API
+- Google Drive API

 Below is a guide I prepared for my coworkers following the completion of this project.

 ## **How Do You Use this Automation?**
 1. Open the spreadsheet associated with the Google Apps Script.